I Told You So (Randy Travis song): Randy Travis version

 Randy Travis wrote "I Told You So" in 1982 and originally recorded it that same year with the intent of signing with Curb Records to release it.
 However, the label never signed him.
 He later included it on his 1983 album Randy Ray Live at the Nashville Palace under the stage name Randy Ray.
 The song was also offered to Lee Greenwood, who declined to record it.
 Barbara Mandrell also recorded the song but did not release it, and Darrell Clanton also recorded it as the B-side of his 1985 single "I Forgot That I Don't Live Here Anymore".
+Jeanne Pruett recorded it for her 1985 self-titled album on Dot Records.

 Travis later re-recorded it for his album Always & Forever and released it as a single.
 His rendition was a Number One hit on the Billboard country charts, peaking in June 1988 and spending two weeks at that position.

-Content

-"I Told You So" is a mid-tempo in which the narrator poses a hypothetical situation, asking how his lover would react if he said he wanted to come back home.
-He asks if she would say that she loves him, or "simply laugh at [him] and say 'I told you so'" because she has found someone else.